 Hydraulic props shall be marked with the manufacturer’s name, registered trademark or both, serial number, nominal yield load and extended length of the prop.

-8.1 BIS Certification Marking.
+8.1 BIS Certification Marking

-The props may also be marked with the Standard Mark.

-8.1.1 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the products may be marked with the standard mark.
+The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the products may be marked with the Standard Mark.

 9 TEST